zhmcclient/python-zhmcclient/docs/appendix.rst

       The HMC gives each newly created session-id a lifetime of 10 hours, and expires it after that.

+   fulfillment
+      The act of satisfying requests for creation, modification, or deletion of storage volumes in a storage subsystem (i.e. of the actual storage backing a :term:`storage volume` object).

+      Storage volume objects have a fulfillment state indicating whether the volume is fulfilled, which means that the request for creation or modification has been carried out and the state of the backing volume is now in sync with the storage volume object.

+      :term:`Storage group` objects also have a fulfillment state indicating whether all of its storage volumes are fulfilled.

 .. _`Special type names`: